wp-plugins/amr-users/readme.txt

 Requires at least: 2.6, may work on earlier
 Tested on: 2.6.1
 Version: 2.1
-Stable tag: 2.1
+Stable tag: trunk

 Displays events from one or more calendars as a variety of customisable lists, as widget or page.

 == Description ==

 Fetch and display events from an iCalendar (`.ics`) URL in your blog, in  post or page or as a sidebar widget.
 *   Widget list of events available
 *   Control over contents and styling from the plugin and widget menu's.
 *   Lots of css tags for innovative styling

 It accepts a number of Icals urls (.ics files).
 It allows one to define "groupings of events (eg: monthly, weekly etc) which will then generate the necessary HTML and CSS to allow desired styling.